opnfv/yardstick/docs/testing/user/userguide/08-vtc-overview.rst

 Install
 =======

-run the build.sh with root privileges
+run the vTC/build.sh with root privileges

 Run
 ===